-- An Input Source and... - A Channel Input
+- An Input Source and...

+- A Channel Input (

+- ...and clicking PATCH.

-The Input Source label will appear in the Channel Input NAME field and on the fader display on the console.
+The Input Source label will appear in the label field and on the fader display on the console.

 By clicking on one of the Name cells, the input name can be edited.
 The PC keyboard slides out from the front of the console.